THE FIRES OF POMPEII

 Rose hurried Quintus out of the room, leaving Metella tending to Evelina.
 The boy – no, it wasn't fair to call him that, for he was closer to a man – looked back into his sister's room sadly.

 Rose tried to distract him, make him focus.
 She needed answers.
-This was why the Doctor had sent her here after them; he could question Caecilius and Lucius; she could work on the brother to find out what was going on.
+This was why the Doctor had sent her here after them; he could question Caecilius and Lucius; she could work on the brother and mother, to find out what was going on.

 "Quintus," she held his shoulders.
 "When did this start happening to Evelina?"